sb011/StoreMonitoring/README.md

         * convert the timestamp_utc to local
         * Iterate through business hours
           * check if the day of the week is the same for the status and business hours
-            * get the start and end time of the business hours and convert it to local time
+            * Get the start and end time of the business hours and convert it to local time
             * case 1: last_hour_local is in working hours and current_time_local is in working hours
-              * find the next active status which is between the last hour and add the minutes to the downtime
+              * Find the next active status which is between the last hour and add the minutes to the downtime
               * else add all the minutes from status local time to last hour end
             * case 2: last_hour_local is in working hours and current_time_local is not in working hours
-              * find the next active status which is between the last hour and the end of working hours and add the minutes to the downtime
+              * Find the next active status which is between the last hour and the end of working hours and add the minutes to the downtime
               * else add all the minutes from status local time to last hour end
   * downtime_last_day
     * Get the current time for the store's local time